 The bad part:

-Some say that because marijuana is a plant, it’s “natural” and so it’s harmless.
-But it’s not.
-Hemlock, a poisonous plant, is also “natural,” but it can kill.
-The other thing to know is that burning dried leaves and buds and inhaling the smoke into your lungs is definitely not “natural” and like smoking cigarettes, can be harmful to your body.
-Dagga is seen as a forerunner for harder drugs, therefore it is known as the “Gate Way Drug”.
-Often the first illegal drug people use, marijuana is associated with an increased risk of progressing to more powerful and dangerous drugs such as cocaine and heroin.
+Dagga is seen as a forerunner for harder drugs; therefore, it is known as the “Gate Way Drug”.
+The first illegal drug people use, marijuana is often associated with an increased risk of progressing to more powerful and dangerous drugs such as cocaine and heroin.

 The good part:

-As for the medical uses of marijuana, it contains another chemical called CBD (short for cannabidiol).
-This is the substance most often associated with creating medical benefits.
-Unlike THC, CBD does not cause a high, but it can relieve pain.
+The cannabis plant contains another chemical called CBD, short for cannabidiol, the substance most often associated with creating medical benefits.
+CBD does not cause a high, but it can relieve pain.
 The medical benefits of cannabis are being studied.
 Researchers also try methods to breed marijuana plants with high CBD and low THC for medical use.